 While both types of ETFs serve as a way to give institutional and everyday traders their chance to profit from crypto without having to directly hold coins, spot ETFs seem to be more sought after by the crypto market.

-In fact, with the recent speculation about the potential approval of a spot Ethereum ETF, the price of Ethereum spiked to its highest level since May 2022
+In fact, with the earlier speculation about the potential approval of a spot Ethereum ETF, the price of Ethereum spiked to its highest level since May 2022.

 How to invest in an Ethereum ETF